wacncontent/CustomizeTool/removeCommentOutput2/articles/multi-factor-authentication/multi-factor-authentication-manage-users-and-devices.md

 ## Restore MFA on all suspended devices for a user

 Administrators have the ability to reset Multi-Factor Authentication on their devices and browsers.
-This is done by restoring Multi-Factor Authentication for a user’s devices and browsers.
-When doing this, this will remove the suspension from all of the user’s devices and browsers.
+This is done by restoring Multi-Factor Authentication for a userâs devices and browsers.
+When doing this, this will remove the suspension from all of the userâs devices and browsers.

 ### How to restore MFA on all suspended devices for a user